 areas of expertise

 Craig B. Whitney is a partner in the Litigation group, with a focus on copyright, trademark, false advertising and trade secret disputes.

-Mr. Whitney represents corporate and individual clients in a wide range of industries, including media, technology, publishing, apparel, pharmaceutical, cosmetic, financial, art, entertainment and design.
-He handles copyright, trademark, trade secret, right of publicity, false advertising and patent disputes, protecting valuable intellectual property rights from would-be infringers and defending clients against wrongful accusations of infringement.
+Mr. Whitney represents corporate and individual clients in a wide range of industries, including media, technology, publishing, apparel, pharmaceuticals, cosmetics, finance, art, entertainment and design.
+He handles copyright, trademark, right of publicity, false advertising, trade secret and patent disputes, protecting valuable intellectual property rights from would-be infringers and defending clients against wrongful accusations of infringement.
 Mr. Whitney also advises clients on brand management and licensing.
 He oversees internal and administrative intellectual property investigations and class action litigation defense.
 Mr Whitney prosecutes domestic and foreign trademark applications and actively assists clients in navigating the rapidly evolving landscape of IP law.
 He is an experienced arbitrator and a member of the American Arbitration Association (AAA).

 Mr. Whitney’s representative work includes serving as lead trial counsel on a high-profile false advertising case between two telecommunication giants; a massive summary judgment victory in a five-year long false advertising battle between dietary supplement manufacturers; multiple victories on behalf of video game developers fighting off copyright infringement claims by would-be competitors; a series of successful outcomes pursuing false advertising claims against product review websites, a landmark victory clarifying copyright fair use and parody on behalf of several well-known musicians; a defense win dismissing copyright infringement claims brought by a putative class of attorneys against the leading legal research websites; a favorable outcome for a high-end beauty products company in a trademark and trade dress action against a manufacturer of knock-off products; a district and appellate court decision dismissing all claims by a proposed class against an international bank for alleged violations of, among other things, the Federal False Marking Act, RICO and the CAN-SPAM Act; and counseling prominent art museums and galleries on domestic and international copyright issues.